Model-free Sign Estimation for High-Throughput Screenings: Case studies

-The {\SDP} does not show evidence of high overall accuracy in either protocol, but that does not imply that the results of these protocols cannot be used to produce accurate estimates for a subset of the parameters.
-Toward this end, we investigated sign error proportions for various subsets of parameters.

-For each protocol, we obtained a confidence score $\rho_i$ for each parameter $\theta_i$ by taking the absolute value of the estimate $\hat \theta_i$.
-Crucially, this confidence score does not depend on the {\valdiscs}.
-As discussed in \Cref{subsec:method:errorcontrol}, we were therefore free to use $\boldsymbol{\rho}=\{\rho_1,\ldots \rho_n\}$ to define subsets of parameters and to estimate the {\SDR} for each subset; \Cref{thm:lowertardis} remains valid for each subset.
-For this case study, we considered subsets of the form $\mathcal{S}_t = \{i: \rho_i \geq t\}$.
-For each $t$, for each protocol, we computed $\mathrm{\SDP}_{S_t}$ along with a 95\% two-sided confidence interval for $\mathrm{\SDP}_{S_t}$.
-The confidence intervals were produced using \Cref{thm:tightchernoff}.
-Each stimulus corresponds to one module; that is, we assumed that the disagreements between $\boldsymbol{\hat y}$ and $\boldsymbol{Y}$ for parameters regarding each stimulus were independent of the disagreements concerning other stimuli.
+We first applied SSE to both {\LonekA} and {\LonekB} to discover sign estimates, targeting a type S error proportion of 10\%.
+Based on our findings from \cref{subsec:sims:IIIIIIR}, we used two replicates to generate proposal measurements and one replicate for the validation measurements.
+We merged replicates by averaging the $z$-scores.

-Sweeping over a variety of thresholds $t$, \Cref{fig:L1000preproc} plots the number of parameters in each subset, $|\mathcal{S}_t|$, against the corresponding values of $\mathrm{\SDP}_{\mathcal{S}_t}$.
-For example, in {\LonekB} we found a subset of 100,000 parameters with {\SDP} of 5\%, suggesting a type S error proportion below 10\%.
-On the other hand, nontrivial error bounds cannot be identified for {\LonekA} on any subset of data.
-Moreover, the largest {\SDP}s in the {\LonekA} data appear among subsets of parameters with the largest confidence scores; such subsets are shown toward the left side of \Cref{fig:L1000preproc}.
-We might expect estimators with high confidence scores to commit fewer errors, so this result is somewhat surprising.
-This evidence supports the conjecture from \citet{qiu2020bayesian} that a small proportion of the fluorescence measurements include profound anomalies, and that the original heuristic algorithm overestimates effect sizes and underestimates error levels in these anomalous readings.
+Of the $1,482\times 987=1,449,396$ parameters considered, SSE yielded 2 discoveries when applied to {\LonekA} and 32,964 discoveries when applied to {\LonekB}.
+This stark difference is due to the fact that, as noted in \citet{qiu2020bayesian}, the measurements from {\LonekB} were much more consistent across replicates.
+For each $k$, \Cref{fig:L1000preproc} shows the SDP between the replicates for the parameters $\{\theta_j\}_{j \leq k}$.
+For example, in {\LonekB} with $k=100,000$ parameters we observe an {\SDP} of 5\%, suggesting a type S error proportion below 10\%.
+On the other hand, in {\LonekA} measurements, the SDP is greater than 25\% for all choices of $k$.
+Moreover, the largest {\SDP}s in the {\LonekA} data appear among subsets of parameters with the largest magnitudes of proposal measurements; such subsets are shown toward the left side of \Cref{fig:L1000preproc}.
+We might expect measurements with high magnitudes to correspond to stronger effects with fewer errors, so this result is somewhat surprising.
+This evidence supports the conjecture from \citet{qiu2020bayesian} that a small proportion of the fluorescence measurements have extreme measurement errors, and thus that the original heuristic algorithm overestimates effect sizes and underestimates error levels in these anomalous readings.